mlg-/planning-an-app/README.md

 ###Think Lean & A Brief Interlude on Not Getting Lost in the Weeds
 As an aside to the topic of planning a project, one major school of thought in the software industry is that of Lean software development.
 Lean philosophy has 7 principles:

-*Eliminate waste
+-Eliminate waste
-*Amplify learning
+-Amplify learning
-*Decide as late as possible
+-Decide as late as possible
-*Deliver as fast as possible
+-Deliver as fast as possible
-*Empower the team
+-Empower the team
-*Build quality in
+-Build quality in
-*See the whole
+-See the whole

 It's important to be familiar with these principles, since many teams that you may work on in the near future will use them to guide development.
 Lean is particular relevant in startups and small to mid-size companies where bootstrapping and quick iteration are key in time to market and survival.